netdata/netdata/web/gui/README.md

 > In v1.21 of the Agent, we replaced the legacy dashboard with a refactored dashboard written in React.
 By using React,
 > we simplify our code and give our engineers better tools to add new features and fix bugs.
 The only UI change with
-> this dashboard are the top navigation and left-hand navigation for the [Cloud integration](/docs/agent-cloud.md).
-The
+> this dashboard is the top navigation and left-hand navigation for [Cloud integration](/docs/agent-cloud.md).
+The old
-> old dashboard is still accessible at the `http://NODE:19999/old` subfolder.
+> dashboard is still accessible at the `http://NODE:19999/old` subfolder.

 Netdata uses an [internal, static-threaded web server](/web/server/README.md) to host the HTML, CSS, and JavaScript files that make up the standard dashboard.
 You don't